 Complicating the Narratives

-The Complicating the Narratives (CTN) framework, inspired by a landmark essay of the same name, helps journalists use conflict mediation techniques to surface deeper truths and provide greater understanding of contentious issues.
+The Complicating the Narratives (CTN) framework helps journalists use conflict mediation techniques to surface deeper truths about the communities they cover and provide greater understanding about issues those communities face.
+An essay by journalist Amanda Ripley inspires this work.

 Learn How to Complicate the Narratives